Specialist Disability Accommodation Melbourne

 SDA is designed for people whose disability makes it difficult to live safely in a standard home.
 These properties are built to meet specific design standards, such as wider doorways, step-free access, assistive technology, or ceiling hoists, depending on each person’s specific mobility and care requirements.

 We understand that finding the right home is about more than accessibility.
 It’s also about comfort, safety, and a sense of belonging.
 Our team can help you explore SDA options in Melbourne that give you the space, stability, and confidence to live life your way.
+That's the difference a genuinely experienced team makes.

 Here’s how we can assist: